 Converting business days to actual days thus increases in complexity as you add more shipping options, firms, and destinations (since holiday calendars will vary from country to country).

-The ultimate benefit of developing your own system is of course that you avoid any dependency on 3rd party systems and can display delivery dates for your shipping options without any fallback solutions or post-page load fetching.
+The ultimate benefit for a site to develop its own system for calculating delivery dates is that it avoids any dependency on third-party systems, which means that the site can display delivery dates for shipping options without needing any fallback solutions or post page load fetching.